-That said, it’s not the end of the world if you can’t think of the perfect URL at this stage, as you can buy a custom domain for it whenever you like — i.e., yourstorename.com — and this will be the web address that your customers see.
+That said, it’s not the end of the world if you can’t think of the perfect URL at this stage, because you can buy a custom domain for it whenever you like — i.e., yourstorename.com — and this will be the web address that your customers see.

 Now you can start adding products, pick a theme and configure your payment and shipping options.

-Let’s begin with the ‘adding products’ bit.
+Let’s start with the ‘adding products’ bit.